astronomer/airflow-guides/guides/hubspot-to-redshift.md

 `git clone https://github.com/airflow-plugins/hubspot_plugin.git`

-This will allow you to use the Github hook to establish a connection to Hubspot and extract data into a file.
+This will allow you to use the Hubspot hook to establish a connection to Hubspot and extract data into a file.
 You will also be able to use the appropriate operators to transfer the Hubspot data to S3 and then from S3 to Redshift.

 ### 3. Copy the DAG file